Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/microsoft-hyper-v.md

 * VM backup operations with RCT require the Hyper-V VM to be Version 6.2 or later
 * Hyper-V 2016 does not support the disk exclusion feature during export operation \(because of WMI Framework version 14393\).
 Therefore, the disk of the virtual machine will be cloned to the export directory and deleted later in the execution.
 * Instead of using accounts for authentication, in the case of Hyper-V, we only use the password provided during the agent installation.
 So for the username in the vProtect dashboard, you can use even a non-existent name.
+* This platform requires a vProtect license issued after September 2021

 To add a Hyper-V hypervisor host to vProtect, use a URL similar to the following: